LucianIoan31/complex-productivity-app/README.md

 Complex Productivity App: A versatile React-based productivity tool for efficient task management, habit tracking, journaling, and goal setting in one intuitive platform.

 **Overview**
 MyAwesomeApp is a comprehensive productivity and lifestyle management application designed to help users organize their daily routines, tasks, events, journals, and goals efficiently.
 The app offers a user-friendly interface and multiple features to enhance productivity and goal tracking.

 **Key Features**
 **User Authentication**
 Secure login and logout functionalities to ensure user privacy and data security.

-Pages
+**PAGES**

 **Habit Tracker**